 Relative Import –

 While importing we use (.) dot before as you can see below image.
 This makes it a relative import.
 Let me explain since we are calling functionality modules from script.py files which are belonging to different packages( directories).
-Hence the caller file (script.py ) has to go one level up that is why one (.) dot.
+Hence the caller file (script.py ) has to go one level up which is why one (.) dot.
 If suppose there are more directory levels we can use multiple dots for the same.

 This is called relative importing while absolute importing needs a full path for the same.